Netflix stock forecast for 2026: the acquisition of Warner Bros. Discovery and its potential impact on price

 In its commentary on the Q4 2024 results, Netflix’s management expressed satisfaction with the company’s strong financial performance and strategic progress.
 They highlighted a 16% year-on-year increase in revenue and a 102% rise in EPS, both of which exceeded market expectations.
 The quarter also saw a significant increase in subscriber numbers, reaching 301.6 million, driven by compelling content, including major releases such as the Jake Paul vs Michael Tyson fight and NFL games.

 For 2025, Netflix provided guidance indicating continued optimism.
-The company raised its full-year revenue forecast to approximately 44.00 billion USD – an increase of 0.50 billion USD compared to previous estimates.
-The operating margin was projected at 29%, which is one percentage point higher than earlier expectations.
+The company raised its full-year revenue forecast to approximately 44.00 billion USD – a 0.50 billion USD increase from previous estimates.
+The operating margin was projected at 29%, one percentage point above earlier expectations.
 Management also referred to plans for further investment and expansion across gaming, advertising, and live streaming, aiming to enhance the platform’s appeal to subscribers.

 Netflix, Inc. Q1 2025 earnings results

-On 17 April, Netflix released its Q1 2025 report, again demonstrating strong financial performance.
+On 17 April, Netflix released its Q1 2025 report, demonstrating strong financial performance once again.
 Below is a comparison of its data with the corresponding period in 2024:

 • Revenue: 10.54 billion USD (+13%)